 Mr Shortland says, “What we do in our homes and communities to raise capacity with te reo Māori will reinvigorate the cultural and social nurturing that the language will bring to Whānau and Māori communities everywhere ”

 The last two years has seen Te Mātāwai establish its investment programme to support community driven te reo Māori revitalisation activities and commence a programme of research and evaluation to inform this work.
-Examples of some of these early initiatives can be seen here:

 Through Te Whare o Te Reo Mauriora, a partnership developed under Te Ture Mō Te Reo Māori 2016, Te Mātāwai shares responsibility with the Crown for advancing the revitalisation of te reo Māori.